vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 Anyone that supplies limit orders is eligible to receive maker fees when volume you place on the book is hit.
 However, a liquidity commitment also makes an LP eligible to receive a portion of the liquidity fee from every trade in the market, on top of the maker fee.

 :::info Read more
-[Rewards and penalties](rewards-penalties.md): LPs receive rewards (through fees paid by traders) when they meet their commitment.
+**[Concept: Rewards and penalties](rewards-penalties.md)**: LPs receive rewards (through fees paid by traders) when they meet their commitment.
 Fees are withheld, and they can be further penalised for not meeting their commitment.
 :::

 You need to have enough available assets to cover the margin for your orders and the positions that will be generated from trades.